loilo/find-up/README.md

 });
 ```

-#### Prematurely Stop Searching
+#### Stop Searching Prematurely
-You can stop the search before reaching the filesystem root by returning a `Up::stop()` call.
+You can stop the search before reaching the filesystem root by returning an `Up::stop()` call.
 For example, if you know that your `composer.json` is not found upwards from the `/var/www` folder, you can break out of the search:

 ```php
 Up::find(function ($file, $directory) {